-RWE owns and / or operates around 3 gigawatts (GW) of energy generation in Wales across 12 sites with a diverse portfolio of onshore and offshore wind, hydro and gas, directly employing around 320 people (plus many more indirectly).
-We are the largest power producer in Wales - generating enough electricity from our power stations based on Wales to meet the electricity needs of the whole of the country.
+RWE owns and / or operates around 3 gigawatts (GW) of energy generation in Wales across 12 sites.
+We have a diverse portfolio of onshore and offshore wind, hydro and gas, directly employing around 200 people (plus many more indirectly) at our dedicated offices in Baglan, Llanidloes, Dolgarrog, and Port of Mostyn as well as onsite at our power stations.
+We are the largest power producer in Wales - generating enough electricity from our power stations based in Wales to meet the electricity needs of the whole of the country.
 RWE is also Wales’ largest renewable generator.

 Over the last decade, together with partners we have invested well over £3 billion to deliver projects in Wales.
 Our major investments include 2.2 GW gas-fired Pembroke Power Station, the first commercial scale offshore wind project in the UK (North Hoyle), and 576 megawatt (MW) Gwynt y Môr offshore wind farm, which invested £90m in Wales during construction, and has since created more than 100 long-term, skilled jobs at the Port of Mostyn.